Sermons in the Book of Acts

 - Read about sermon #11 found in Acts 28:25-28 by Paul.

-In future posts I will give an overview of these eleven sermons in Acts.
+In other posts I give an overview of these eleven sermons in Acts.
 To start this series, read about Sermon 1.

-[There are many other shorter teachings and words uttered by the apostles that are recorded in the book of Acts.
-These are also worthy of consideration, but only longer messages that are delivered in public settings will be discussed.
-Also, keep in mind that many of the letters recorded in the New Testament are written sermons.]
+There are many other shorter teachings and words uttered by the apostles that are recorded in the book of Acts.
+These are also worthy of consideration, but I’ll only discuss longer messages that are delivered in public settings.
+Also, keep in mind that many of the letters recorded in the New Testament are written sermons.